6 killed at Nashville school, deceased shooter identified

 NASHVILLE, Tenn.
 (WKRN) — Three children, three adults, and the suspect were killed in a shooting at a school in the Nashville neighborhood of Green Hills on Monday morning.
-Nexstar’s WKRN reports the shooter shot their way into the campus.
+Surveillance video shows the shooter shot their way into the campus.

-The Nashville Fire Department said the shooting happened at The Covenant School, a private Christian school with an enrollment of about 200 students from preschool to sixth grade.
+The shooting happened at The Covenant School, a private Christian school with an enrollment of about 200 students from preschool to sixth grade.
 It was initially reported as an “active shooter” incident at 10:13 a.m., Nashville police spokesperson Don Aaron said.

 When police entered the school’s first story, they heard gunshots coming from the second floor, Aaron said.
-They immediately “went to the gunfire,” he said, where they found the suspect, armed with two assault rifles and a handgun, who was firing.
+They immediately “went to the gunfire,” he said, where they found the suspect armed with two assault rifles and a handgun and firing.

-Three children and three adults were shot and killed, police confirmed in a press conference.
-The three adult victims were staff members.
+Three children and three adult staff members were shot and killed, police confirmed in a press conference.

+Metro Nashville Police confirmed all three children were 9 years old, identifying them as Evelyn Dieckhaus, Hallie Scruggs and William Kinney.
+Authorities also identified the staff members as Mike Hill and Cynthia Peak, both 61 years old, and Dr. Katherine Koonce, 60.

 One police officer sustained a hand injury from broken glass.
 There were no additional injuries.

 Police gave unclear information on the gender of the shooter.
-For hours, police identified the shooter as a 28-year-old woman and eventually identified the person as Hale.
-Then at a late afternoon press conference, the police chief said that Hale was transgender.
-After the news conference, police spokesperson Aaron declined to elaborate on how Hale currently identified.
+For hours, police identified the shooter as a 28-year-old woman, then eventually identified the person as Hale.
+Then at a late afternoon press conference, the police chief said Hale was transgender.
+After the news conference, police spokesperson Aaron declined to elaborate on how Hale identified.

 During a Monday evening press conference, Drake said authorities are still working to determine a motive but that detailed maps with information on surveillance and entrances were found after the shooting.